 If you’re still getting swamped, especially as you get interrupted and new tasks come in, assign ABC priorities to your tasks.
 First, go through each task on your list and assign it one of the following letters:

 - A — Critical.
 There will be serious consequences if this doesn’t get done today.
-These tasks are usually both urgent and important, although Quadrant 2 tasks can appear here as well.
+These tasks are usually both urgent and important, although Quadrant 2 tasks (important and not urgent) can appear here as well.

-- C — Nice to Do.
-It’s possible that no one would notice if you didn’t do this (or notice if you did).
+- C — Maybe.
+If you get to these tasks, great.
+You’ll get a head start on tomorrow or tidy up a bit, but it’s possible that no one would notice if you didn’t do this (or notice if you did).

 Recently, I’ve seen two more letters get added in.
 They’re not quite the same, but they’re good to keep in mind as you’re doing this.